jpsutka/M5Stack-Core2-GPS-Speedometer/README.md

-# GPS Integration with Microcontroller
+# GPS Integration with M5Stack

 This project demonstrates how to integrate the Beitian BN-220 GPS module with a M5Stack.
 The image below shows the connection setup.